Ultis/rawr/ReadMe.txt

  - Rawr.Healadin: Added some optimizable values
  - Rawr.Warlock: Support for glyphs, and fix for Supression double dipping, lots of haste fixes
  - Rawr.DPSWarr: Many calculation improvements
- - Rawr.HolyPriest: Support for 2T8, new default talents
+ - Rawr.HealPriest: Support for 2T8, new default talents
  - Rawr.ShadowPriest: Support for 2T8, gemmings fixed
  - Rawr.Mage: Improvements to the advanced solver, updated 4T8 to 25% chance, and added support for Frost Warding as a mana regen source
  - Rawr.ProtWarr: Added support for Vigilance threat and glyph.